 Finding the tax bracket you fall into will help you know how much money you have to pay in taxes each year.
 Find your tax bracket with help from TurboTax in this video clip.
-Note: The information in this video is applicable to tax year 2010.
+Note: The information in this video is accurate for tax year 2010.

 Hello, I'm Jeremy from TurboTax with some important information about how you can determine your income tax bracket.

 When most taxpayers talk about the tax bracket they are in, they are usually referring to the highest rate of tax applied to their income.
 But the truth is, different portions of your income are taxed at different rates.